RULES AND Guidelines

 2nd -5th Place will receive a medal

-NATIONAL CHAMPIONSHIP FINALS ENTRY FEES
+NATIONAL COMPETITION ENTRY FEES

-INTERVIEW ROUND
+NATIONAL TITLE INTERVIEW ROUND

 Dancers are asked to wear formal attire for this round